takdir-rex/flink-dynamic-scaling/README.md

 Enable scaling in Apache Flink dynamically without redeploying the streaming job.

 This repository was developed from https://github.com/apache/flink/tree/release-1.14 and modified to enable dynamic scaling.
+Please refer to that URL for compilation.

 ### Features